I inherited the Zenit ET from my father. This faithful camera has been recording my life for almost 30 years now.

-When I turned 24 my father gave me his Zenit ET for my birthday.
-I started using it when I turned 28.
-I still don't understand, why on earth it took me so long.
+When I turned 24, my father gave me his Zenit ET for my birthday.
+I started using it when I turned 28 although I still don't understand why on earth it took me so long to use the camera.

-Zenit ET was my first camera and my first teacher.
-I learnt everything the hard way.
-Mistakes and disappointments visited me quite often.
-On other hand it was an adventurous journey.
+The Zenit ET was my first camera and my first teacher.
+I learned everything the hard way.
+Mistakes and disappointments visited me quite often but on the other hand, it was an adventurous journey.
 Zenit ET took me where I am now — I can't imagine my life without photography.
 It was produced between 1982 and 1993 with a quantity of 3,000,000.
 They were supplied with a Helios 44-2 lens.

 Zenit ET Specifications

 Aperture: f/2 - f/16 Focus Range: 0.5 - 10 m, +inf.
 Shutter Speeds: 1/30 s -1/500 s + B Exposure Meter: Uncoupled Selenium cell lightmeter Self-timer: Hot-shoe; tripod socket